-- 1. Maximum Dwelling Units Served: Common driveways shall serve a maximum of two (2) dwelling units and shall be approved by the Fire District. - 2.
+- 1. Maximum Dwelling Units Served: Common driveways shall serve a maximum of two (2) dwelling units and shall be approved by the Fire District.
+Common/Shared Driveways shall not be permitted for residential developments unless an approved, emergency turn-around is provided, and the driveway is approved by the Fire District. - 2.
 For commercial or other non-residential uses, common driveways serving multiple structures and/or properties shall meet the requirements of the Fire District. - 3.
 Width Standards: Common driveways shall be a minimum of twenty-eight feet (28') in width. - 4.
 Maximum Length: Common driveways shall be a maximum of one hundred fifty feet (150') in length or less, unless otherwise approved by the fire district. - 5.
 Improvement Standards: Common driveways shall be paved with a surface capable of supporting emergency services vehicles and equipment. - 6.
 Abutting Properties: Unless limited by significant geographical features, all properties that abut a common driveway shall take access from the driveway. - 7.
 Turning Radius: Common driveways shall be straight or provide a twenty-eight foot (28') inside and fifty foot (50') outside turning radius. - 8.
 Depictions: For any plats using a common driveway, the setbacks, building envelope, and orientation of the lots and structures shall be shown on the preliminary and/or final plat. - 9.
 Easement: A perpetual ingress/egress easement shall be filed with the county recorder, which shall include a requirement for maintenance of a paved surface capable of supporting fire vehicles and equipment.